semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 - [Organization secrets](./organizations#secrets) are available globally
 - [Project secrets](./projects#secrets) are available only to the pipelines belonging to a [project](./projects)
-- [Environment credentials](./promotions#credentials) fine-grained secrets only available to specific [pipelines](./pipelines)
+- [Environment credentials](./promotions#credentials) are fine-grained secrets only available to specific [pipelines](./pipelines)

-Once created, the values are no longer visible to users.
+Once you create a secret you can no longer view its contents.
 Secrets are automatically decrypted at runtime when the job starts.
 Their values are available as environment variables or mounted as files.

+To enable secrets in a block:

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

 1. Select the block
-2. Open the secrets section (you may need to scroll down)
+2. Open the **Secrets** section (you may need to scroll down)
 3. Enable the checkbox next to the secret

 The secret values are now available for all jobs in the block.